 You can extend the business objects in your Zuora tenant by defining custom fields.
 Custom fields that you define are visible in the Zuora user interface and are available through the Zuora API.
 See How do I use custom fields? for examples of how your organization can leverage custom fields.

 This article explains how to view, create, and modify custom field definitions in Zuora Settings.
 After you have defined a custom field, you can view and edit the field's value through the Zuora user interface, exports and imports, and the Zuora API.

 For example, if you define a custom Account field, the field is included on the New Customer Account page and is supported in customer account imports.
 For more information, see New Customer Account and customer account imports.

-To view the custom fields that are defined for a business object:
+To view the custom fields that are defined for a business object, perform the following steps:

 - If the object is related to accounts, subscriptions, invoices, or products, click your username at the top right and navigate to Settings > Billing.